Who We Are

 North99 is a registered Canadian non-profit entirely funded by donations from individual Canadians.
-Unlike our far-right opponents like the Fraser Institute and other Atlas Network-funded groups, we do not receive any funding from large organizations or foreign donors.
+You find more information about us at Corporations Canada.
+Unlike far-right groups, we do not receive any funding from large organizations, corporations or foreign donors.

 Is North99 associated with any political party?

 No, our community is made up of all types of Canadians – what brings us together is our commitment to fighting for bold progressive change and combatting the far-right hate.

-If North99 isn’t associated with a political party, why do you attack right-wing groups?
+If North99 isn’t associated with a political party, why do you go after right-wing groups?

-In America, the UK, in Europe and across the world, far-right movements are gaining a foothold and influence.
+In America, the UK, Europe and across the world, far-right movements are gaining a foothold and influence.
 Far-right leaders harness hatred to win, to try and turn average people against diversity and those who are perceived as different.
-Here in Canada, right-wing American groups are secretly influencing our political system – we think this is wrong.
+Here in Canada, right-wing American groups are secretly influencing our political system.